AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/marketing-activities-checklist.md

   <tr>
    <td>Email Deliverability</td>
    <td><li>Pull an <a href="/help/marketo/product-docs/email-marketing/email-programs/email-program-data/email-performance-report.md" target="_blank">Email Performance Report</a> for sends in the past few months.
 How does email deliverability look?</li>
-<li>If email deliverability is poor, consider investigating and implementing email deliverability best practices such as <a href="/help/marketo/product-docs/email-marketing/deliverability/set-up-spf-and-dkim-for-your-email-deliverability.md" target="_blank">SPF and DKIM</a>.</li>
+<li>If your email deliverability isn't as strong as you'd like, consider investigating and implementing email deliverability best practices such as <a href="/help/marketo/product-docs/email-marketing/deliverability/set-up-spf-and-dkim-for-your-email-deliverability.md" target="_blank">SPF and DKIM</a>.</li>
 <li>Are you reaching out to your full marketable audience?</li></td>
   </tr>
   <tr>